CS21204/CS21204/README.md

 - 👯 I’m looking to collaborate on exciting projects related to web development and design.
 - 💬 Ask me about web development, JavaScript, CSS, or any cool tech stuff!
 - 😄 Fun fact: Break your tasks into bite-sized pieces and munch through them one by one.
 Soon,                     you'll have devoured the whole project and be ready for the dessert!
-- 😈 Dark Fact : The Hell Mode is on seize the time to learn and grow while you can, because once time takes hold, it will dictate your pace.
+- 😈 Dark Fact : The Life is in Hell Mode so seize the time to learn and grow while you can, because once time takes hold, it will dictate your pace.

 ## 🛠️ Technologies & Tools